 364 Mirror journals.
 Finally, the results suggest authors in China and the USA either remain

-365 wary of OA publication or don’t find the incentives for publishing OA particularly
+365 wary of OA publication or do not find the incentives for publishing OA particularly

 366 compelling.
 When these authors have opted for OA, the clearly prefer established Parent